CieloCris/stock-analysis/README.md

 #### Our purpose is to refactor and improve the VBA code so it can run faster.
 That is, our goal is to refactor the macro to make it more efficient.

 ## Results
 #### Previously, our code for green energy stocks analysis used nested loops to report data from 2017 and 2018 sheets.
-Below are the images of the results and the time it took to run the macro.
+Below are the images of the results and the time it took to run the macro:

 ###### _The elapsed time of the previous version for 2017 and 2018_

 ![Alt text](/module2_2017.png "imagen0")
 ![Alt text](/module2_2018.png "imagen1")

-#### Through the revision and refactoring of the code, it was possible to improve the code and reduce time.
+#### Through the revision and refactoring of the code, it was possible to improve the code and reduce time:

 ###### _The elapsed time of the newer version for 2017 and 2018_